MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/config.md

 ```

 When your game is not in Simplified Chinese, you should set `global_resource` to non-Chinese resource.
 If you connect to the game with `PlayCover`, you should set `platform_diff_resource` to `iOS`.
-Leave those two fields to empty if you don't want to use global resource or platform diff resource.
-Besides, those two fields will also be setup automatically by `maa-cli` based on your task and connection type.
+Leave those two fields empty if you don't want to use global resource or platform diff resource.
+Besides, those two fields will also be set up automatically by maa-cli based on your task and connection type.
-Lastly, if you want to use user resource, you should set `user_resource` to `true`.
-When `user_resource` is `true`, `maa-cli` will try to find user resource in `$MAA_CONFIG_DIR/resource` directory.
+Lastly, if you want to use user resources, you should set `user_resource` to `true`.
+When `user_resource` is `true`, maa-cli will try to find user resources in `$MAA_CONFIG_DIR/resource` directory.

 ### Static options